 + excellent low light and high ISO performance

-+ amazing slow motion video quality among 360 cameras at the moment
++ best slow motion video quality among 360 cameras at the moment

 + drift shot looks amazing and unique

 + excellent stabilization with two stabilization modes (Flowstate stabilized compass heading and Direction Hold forward view stabilization)

 + does not break up longer files into smaller files

 + Insta360 Studio is capable of batch exporting